San Diego State Girls Lacrosse Camp San Diego, California

 A native of London, Ontario, Canada, White has played in three IFWLA World Cups for her native country.
 In 2001 and 2005, she helped Canada to a pair of fourth-place finishes.
 At the 2009 World Cup, White led the Canadians to its first bronze medal in 27 years.
 In 1995, White played on the inaugural U19 Canadian National Team and helped lead the team to the First World Championship, finishing fourth.

 A four-year letterwinner at Ohio State, White was a four-time Buckeye scholar-athlete pick and an Academic All-Big Ten performer on three occasions.
 She co-captained the 2002 squad to an 11-5 mark, runner-up finish in the American Lacrosse Conference, and Ohio State's first NCAA bid.

-Brandi Jones enters her first season at San Diego State as an assistant coach after joining the Aztec coaching staff in August 2012.
+Brandi Jones enters her second season at San Diego State as an assistant coach after joining the Aztec coaching staff in August 2012.